SidharthBihary/integrations-extras/hasura_cloud/README.md

 secure, production-ready GraphQL API over your data sources.

-The Datadog integration is an observability feature of Hasura Cloud that exports your Hasura Cloud project's operation logs and metrics to your Datadog dashboard.
+The Datadog integration is an observability feature of Hasura Cloud that exports your Hasura Cloud project's operation logs, metrics and traces to your Datadog dashboard.

 ## Setup